 - Recipients are selected for the scholarship based on their acceptance into the master’s or certificate programs without the requirement of a separate scholarship application.

 - The amount of the UVM Public Health Scholarship will be up to 35% of the tuition cost of public health courses taken during the academic year by an eligible student enrolled in a public health certificate or master’s program.

 - The dollar amount of the scholarship award will vary based on a student’s residency classification.

-- Scholarship eligibility will expire three academic years after an eligible student is enrolled in the Certificate of Graduate Study in Public Health or the Certificate of Graduate Study in Environmental Public Health or five years after an eligible student is enrolled in the Master in Public Health, or upon successfully earning the certificate or degree, whichever occurs first.
+- Scholarship eligibility will expire three academic years after an eligible student is enrolled in the Certificate of Graduate Study in Public Health or the Certificate of Graduate Study in Environmental Health or five years after an eligible student is enrolled in the Master in Public Health, or upon successfully earning the certificate or degree, whichever occurs first.
 Students who have not completed the public health certificate within three years or the master’s degree within five years will not receive additional scholarship assistance to complete the program.

 Federal or institutional financial aid is not available for students enrolled solely in a certificate program.
 The SFS website includes details about other potential financing options for the certificate program.

 There are financial aid options for students enrolled in a master’s program.
 The SFS website includes details about potential financial aid resources and financing options for the master’s program (a completed FAFSA form is required).